frankiesanjana/housing-price-predictor/README.md

 * Results from user testing to ensure that user input or use of the dashboard cannot cause errors
     - It was noted during user testing that unlike most non-numerical characters, the parentheses () and the letter 'e' do appear on screen when typed into the widgets.
-    - I initially wondered whether this might be to allow reference to [Euler's number](https://en.wikipedia.org/wiki/E_(mathematical_constant)); however, searching online confirms that it is to allow the use of e as an exponent; see [this Stack Overflow thread](https://stackoverflow.com/questions/31706611/why-does-the-html-input-with-type-number-allow-the-letter-e-to-be-entered-in).
+    - I initially wondered whether allowing the letter 'e' might be to allow reference to [Euler's number](https://en.wikipedia.org/wiki/E_(mathematical_constant)); however, searching online confirms that it is to allow the use of e as an exponent; see [this Stack Overflow thread](https://stackoverflow.com/questions/31706611/why-does-the-html-input-with-type-number-allow-the-letter-e-to-be-entered-in).
     - For this usage, the inputs function correctly.
 For example, in the Stack Overflow thread referenced above, an example is given as follows: "using the e is useful for condensing large numbers that would be otherwise tedious to type out.
 As a trivial example, 2e2 = 2*10^2 = 200".
         - Typing `2e2` into the input widgets causes this functionality to work as intended for the inputs where it is in range (`TotalBsmtSF` and `2ndFlrSF`): when the user then clicks out of the widget or presses Enter the numerical value in the widget changes to read 200 as intended.
         - The `e` notation also functions identically to other numbers if a value outside the range of the input widgets is entered.
 For example, typing `2e2` into the `LotArea` causes the warning message to display, because the minimum value for this widget is 260 and the value of 2e2 = 2*10^2 = 200, which is less than 260.